Valuing Nonprofit Volunteer Hours

 Valuing Volunteer Hours Assists Nonprofits with Compliance and Strategic Planning

-Recognizing Nonprofit Volunteer Services under GAAP
+Recognizing nonprofit volunteer services under GAAP

 Under generally accepted accounting principles (“GAAP”), services that are contributed by nonaffiliates of a not-for-profit organization generally should be recognized at fair value as contributions if they create or enhance a nonfinancial asset OR if they require specialized skills and are provided by individuals who possess those specialized skills and would need to be purchased if not contributed.
 Some examples include attorneys, CPAs, doctors, nurses…but what if you have volunteers that come in once a week to file papers or walk dogs or organize supplies?
 Although these type of volunteer hours are not recognized on the face of an organization’s financial statements, volunteer involvement demonstrates that the community is invested in the organization and its mission, and, as established in our first paragraph, volunteer hours hold great value!